The Kinks: Critical success (1966–1972)

+Front entrance of Konk Studios at 84-86 Tottenham Lane, London.

 Before the end of 1971, the Kinks signed a five-album deal with RCA Records and received a million-dollar advance, which helped fund the construction of their own recording studio, Konk.
 Their debut for RCA, Muswell Hillbillies, was replete with the influence of music hall and traditional American musical styles, including country and bluegrass.
 Though not as successful as its predecessors, it is often hailed as their last great record.
-It was named after Muswell Hill where Ray and Dave grew up and contained songs focusing on working-class life and, again, the Davies brothers' childhood.
+It was named after Muswell Hill, where Ray and Dave grew up, and contained songs focusing on working-class life and, again, the Davies brothers' childhood.
 Despite positive reviews and high expectations, Muswell Hillbillies peaked at number 48 on the Record World chart and number 100 on the Billboard chart.
 It was followed in 1972 by a double album, Everybody's in Show-Biz, consisting of both studio tracks and live numbers recorded during a two-night stand at Carnegie Hall.
 The record featured the ballad "Celluloid Heroes" and the Caribbean-themed "Supersonic Rocket Ship", their last UK top-20 hit for more than a decade.
-"Celluloid Heroes" is a bittersweet rumination on dead and fading Hollywood stars (Mickey Rooney was still alive), in which the narrator declares that he wishes his life were like a movie "because celluloid heroes never feel any pain ... and celluloid heroes never really die."
+"Celluloid Heroes" is a bittersweet rumination on dead and fading Hollywood stars (Mickey Rooney was still alive), in which the narrator declares that he wishes his life were like a movie "because celluloid heroes never feel any pain [...] and celluloid heroes never really die."
 The album was moderately successful in the US, peaking at number 47 in Record World and number 70 in Billboard.
 It marks the transition between the band's early 1970s rock material and the theatrical incarnation in which they immersed themselves for the next four years.

-Theatrical incarnation (1973–1976)
+Theatrical incarnation (1973–1975)

-In 1973, Ray Davies dived headlong into the theatrical style, beginning with the rock opera Preservation, a sprawling chronicle of social revolution, and a more ambitious outgrowth of the earlier Village Green Preservation Society ethos.
+In 1973, Ray Davies dived headlong into the theatrical style, beginning with the rock opera Preservation, a sprawling chronicle of social revolution and a more ambitious outgrowth of the earlier Village Green Preservation Society ethos.
 In conjunction with the Preservation project, the Kinks' line-up was expanded to include a horn section and female backup singers, essentially reconfiguring the group as a theatrical troupe.

-Ray Davies' marital problems during this period began to affect the band adversely, particularly after his wife, Rasa, took their children and left him in June 1973.
-Davies became depressed; during a July gig at White City Stadium, he told the audience he was "fucking sick of the whole thing" and was retiring.
+Ray Davies's marital problems during this period began to affect the band adversely, particularly after his wife, Rasa, took their children and left him in June 1973.
+Davies became depressed; during a July gig at White City Stadium, he told the audience he was " sick of the whole thing" and was retiring.
 He subsequently collapsed after a drug overdose and was taken to hospital.
 With Ray Davies in a seemingly critical condition, plans were discussed for Dave to continue as frontman in a worst-case scenario.
-Ray recovered from his illness as well as his depression, but throughout the remainder of the Kinks' theatrical incarnation the band's output remained uneven, and their already fading popularity declined even more.
-John Dalton later commented that when Davies "decided to work again ...
+Ray recovered from his illness as well as his depression, but throughout the remainder of the Kinks' theatrical incarnation, the band's output remained uneven, and their already fading popularity declined even more.
+John Dalton later commented that when Davies "decided to work again [...]
 I don't think he was totally better, and he's been a different person ever since."